GeoMop/Genie/doc/documentation.md

 - with Mesh cut tool sets area of interest
 - on left bottom part check measurements, which will be used in inversion
 - press Run inversion
-- sets inversion parameters, parametrs are mostly taken from BERT/GIMLI
+- sets inversion parameters, parameters are mostly taken from BERT/GIMLI
 - press Start
 - after successful inversion and closing Run inversion dialog, is shown tab Inversion 3D view with inversion results, in which is possible browse slices of 3D space